 General and administrative expenses increased by \$32,000, or 50%, from \$64,000 during the year ended December 31, 1994 to \$96,000 during the year ended December 31, 1995.
-This increase is primarily attributable to (i) shareholder servicing fees incurred during the year ended December 31, 1995 for dividend payments, (ii) the cost of printing and mailing the Company's new dividend reinvestment plan and annual reports, and (iii) the cost of registration on the American Stock Exchange.
+This increase is primarily attributable to (i) shareholder servicing fees incurred during the year ended December 31, 1995 for dividend payments, (ii) the cost of printing and mailing the Company's dividend reinvestment plan and annual reports, and (iii) the cost of listing the Common Shares on the American Stock Exchange.

-Interest expense of \$222,000 relates to interest and non-utilization charges on the revolving credit facility (approximately \$171,000) and interest incurred on borrower advances during the year ended December 31, 1995 (approximately \$51,000).
+Interest expense of \$222,000 relates to interest and non-utilization charges on the revolving credit facility (approximately \$171,000) and interest incurred on borrower advances (approximately \$51,000) during the year ended December 31, 1995.
 The interest payable at December 31, 1995, of \$56,267 pertained to interest incurred on the outstanding balance of the revolving credit facility.
-The obligation to pay interest on borrowers advances is included in borrower advances on the accompanying balance sheet.
+The obligation to pay interest on borrower advances is included in borrower advances on the accompanying balance sheet.